Superego-CodeEngineer/GoGetit/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an new feature for GoGetit
 title: "[Feat]: "
-labels: ''
+labels: documentation, enhancement
-assignees: ''
+assignees: machitaoX, Rocksnake, zhyChesterCheung, sin-coder, Jacob953, LyliAgave, iFuon

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the feature is.
 Ex.
 I'm always frustrated when [...]
+1.
+2.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.